create3000/x_ite/docs/_posts/components/VolumeRendering/ShadedVolumeStyle.md

 ShadedVolumeStyle applies Blinn-Phong illumination model to volume rendering.

-The ShadedVolumeStyle node belongs to the **VolumeRendering** component and its container field is *renderStyle.* It is available since X3D version 3.3 or later.
+The ShadedVolumeStyle node belongs to the **VolumeRendering** component and its default container field is *renderStyle.* It is available since X3D version 3.3 or later.

 ## Hierarchy